Can You Run Home Assistant on Raspberry Pi 3B?

 • Manual Python Setup: For advanced users.

-For most users, Home Assistant OS is the easiest and most stable choice.
+For most users, Home Assistant OS is the simplest and most reliable option.

 Step 2: Prepare the Raspberry Pi 3B